sshutdownow/zabbix-juniper-jnxUserAAAAccessPool/README.md

 ZBX-JUNIPER-jnxUserAAAAccessPool
 ==============

-This template uses the SNMP to discover via LLD information about access pools inside routing instances on JunOS devices that are support JUNIPER-FIREWALL-MIB.
+This template uses the SNMP to discover via LLD information about access pools inside routing instances on JunOS devices that are support JUNIPER-USER-AAA-MIB.

 Items